TIGRLab/documentation/docs/introduction/Remote-Access.md

 If you need a terminal inside CAMH or plan to use python you can follow these steps to access the jupyterhub.

 - In the Chrome window you opened by following the steps above, go to https://jupyter.camh.ca/hub/login
-- Log in with your SCC/TIGRlab account (your lab account and scc account are the same).
+- Log in with your SCC/TIGRlab account (the account use use to log into our workstations).
 - Once you're in you should see the launcher panel, as soon in the image below.
 Just choose the 'terminal' option to open a terminal on the SCC.

 ![](../_images/jupyter_terminal.png)